 The tools I create will provoke you to rethink things, to be brutally honest, logical, and courageous, inside.
 The danger you'll be in for being misunderstood, and the risks you'll take for being harshly judged or underestimated, will be defined only by your degree of self-understanding and self-compassion.

 I will offer you perspectives that you've never heard before, helping you consider new ways of thinking in light of your pain and your desires.
 I will tell you what works for me and why it works and I will be open about what I believe is true, valuable, and good.

 I consider myself a thought-provoker, challenging what I consider bad thinking and pushing good thinking to greater clarity.
 My job isn't to fix you, but to guide, challenge, and provoke you to reconsider things in new ways.

-If you’re for these things too, I consider you a curated soul and someone I’d like to know.
-I hope you find something here to help you improve your life story.
-If not, thanks for stopping by.
+If that’s something that interests you, I hope you find something here to help you improve your life story.
+Either way, thanks for stopping by.